Chuck McGill: Season 2

-Chuck's electromagnetic hypersensitivity symptoms reappear as the result of his trip to HHM's offices to meet with Mesa Verde's president and counsel.
-Ernesto calls Jimmy for help and Jimmy offers to stay with Chuck overnight.
-Jimmy uses the opportunity to alter documents Chuck has prepared for a new Mesa Verde branch application.
-When the state banking board reviews the application, it discovers the errors, which result in a delay.
-Mesa Verde's president and counsel take the bank's business to Kim.
-Chuck immediately suspects Jimmy sabotaged him.
-Kim infers Jimmy's guilt and tells him if he left any evidence, Chuck will find it.
-Jimmy goes to the copy store where he altered the documents, intending to bribe the clerk for his silence.
-Ernesto is already there, having investigated copy stores throughout Albuquerque on Chuck's behalf.
-Ernesto leaves to pick up Chuck and bring him back to speak with the clerk.
-Jimmy bribes the clerk, then waits across the street for Chuck to arrive.
-Chuck attempts to question the clerk, but his electromagnetic hypersensitivity causes him to collapse and hit his head on the counter.
-Jimmy hesitates about whether to reveal his presence, but enters the store, administers first aid, and has the clerk summon an ambulance.
+Chuck has a particularly bad EHS episode as a result of the trip, so Ernesto calls Jimmy for help, and he offers to stay with Chuck overnight.
+Annoyed at his brother for "taking Mesa Verde" away from Kim, he uses the opportunity to alter documents Chuck has prepared for a new Mesa Verde branch application.
+When the state banking board reviews the application, it discovers the errors, which results in a delay; a mistake Chuck vehemently refuses to believe he made.
+Mesa Verde's president and counsel take the bank's business to Kim, and Chuck immediately suspects Jimmy sabotaged him.
+He confronts Jimmy and Kim about the crime, with Kim defending Jimmy, though secretly aware of the truth.

+Chuck has Ernesto track down an all-night copy store, which he suspects Jimmy used, and prepares to confront the clerk to identify Jimmy.
+However, Jimmy had arrived earlier and bribed the clerk for his silence.
+Chuck attempts to question the clerk, but his EHS causes him to collapse and hit his head on the counter.
+Jimmy, who had been watching from across the street, takes the risk and enters the store to administer first aid and has the clerk summon an ambulance.
 At the hospital, Chuck wonders how Jimmy was on the scene so quickly, and Ernesto falsely claims to have called him out of concern for Chuck's health.
-Chuck later fakes a major mental breakdown, causing Jimmy to confess to the document tampering in an effort to calm Chuck down.
-After Jimmy leaves Chuck's home, Chuck reveals a hidden voice recorder, which he activated before Jimmy's arrival.
+Chuck later appears to have a major mental breakdown, covering the entire house in foil and deciding to quit the firm, admitting to his "mistake".
+Feeling guilty, Jimmy confesses to the document tampering in an effort to calm Chuck down.
+After Jimmy leaves however, Chuck reveals a hidden voice recorder, which he activated before Jimmy's arrival.